MaheshSamale/cover-letter-generator/README.md

 ## **📌 How It Works**

-1️⃣ **Copy-Paste Job Description** – Just paste the job description into the extension.
+1️⃣ **Copy-Paste Job Description OR Scrape from LinkedIn** – Either paste the job description or **automatically extract it from LinkedIn** with one click.
 2️⃣ **Upload Your Resume** – Add your resume for a personalized touch.
 3️⃣ **One-Click Cover Letter Generation** – The extension creates a **tailored cover letter** instantly.
 4️⃣ **Copy & Use** – Simply copy and paste the cover letter into your application.